Presentations for Globular Operads: Contractibility

-of composable 1-cells there is exactly one way to compose it into a single 1-cell $A \longrightarrow A'$.
-Similarly, the axioms for a bicategory are equivalent to stating that given any 2-pasting diagram together with a way of composing the boundary 1-cells, there is a unique way to compose the pasting diagram into a single 2-cell that is consistent with this composition of the boundary \cite[Section 2.4]{TL4}.
+\begin{examples} The associativity and identity axioms for an ordinary (1-)category are equivalent to the condition that for any sequence $A \longrightarrow \hdots \longrightarrow A'$ of composable 1-cells there is exactly one way to compose it into a single 1-cell $A \longrightarrow A'$.
+Similarly, the axioms for a bicategory are equivalent to stating that given any 2-pasting diagram together with a way of composing its 1-cell boundary, there is a unique way to compose the pasting diagram into a single 2-cell that is consistent with this composition of the boundary \cite[Section 2.4]{TL4}.
 Take for example a 2-pasting diagram